-AADOREE is currently closed for submissions.
-We will be holding a “subscriber-only” reading period in December 2017, then resuming our regular reading periods in 2018.
+AADOREE is currently open for a “subscriber-only” reading period throughout December 2017.
+We will be resuming our regular reading periods in 2018.
 AADOREE does not charge submission fees.

 “SUBSCRIBER”-ONLY SUBMISSION PERIOD: Although we don’t offer actual subscriptions, we would like to open up a special submission period for those who have purchased our debut print issue.
 We will be open for the entire month of December (1-31) for those who have purchased the first issue of AADOREE—or those who bought one of the back issues of Moonshot (AADOREE’s spiritual precursor) on our online shop.
 Please do not submit during this time unless/until you have made a purchase through our online store.
 All non-“subscriber” submissions will be swiftly rejected.